Rough stochastic filtering: Rough stochastic filtering

 \subsection{Extension to degenerate observation noise}

 In this section we discuss how to extend the rough filtering framework to the case of a degenerate observation noise (i.e.\ when $k$ is not invertible).
-Going back to the stochastic setting of \cref{sec:review}, let us notice that we can rewrite the signal dynamics \eqref{eq:stoch-sig-1} as
+Taking inspiration from the stochastic setting (cf. \cref{sec:review}), rewrite the signal dynamics \eqref{eq:stoch-sig-1} as